rackerlabs/support-how-to/content/how-to/cloud-networks/set-up-apache2-web-server-on-two-instances-with-shared-ip/index.md

         RX bytes:15678190 (15.6 MB) TX bytes:15678190 (15.6 MB)

-2. (Local computer) Browse to the shared IP address, which connects you to the master server, by using a web browser with the shared IP address in the address bar.
-The browser displays the master server's instance name.
+2. (Local computer) Browse to the shared IP address, which connects you to the primary server, by using a web browser with the shared IP address in the address bar.
+The browser displays the primary server's instance name.

-3. (Local computer) Use SSH to connect to the master server by running the following command (substituting your username and your master server IP address):
+3. (Local computer) Use SSH to connect to the primary server by running the following command (substituting your username and your primary server IP address):

-        ssh username@master_server_ip_address
+        ssh username@primary_server_ip_address

-4. (Master) Find the gateway address by running the following command.
+4. (Primary) Find the gateway address by running the following command.
 Save the gateway address for future reference.

     route | grep default

-5. (Master) Turn off the eth0 interface by running the following command:
+5. (Primary) Turn off the eth0 interface by running the following command:

         sudo ifconfig eth0 down

-6. (Local computer) Use SSH to connect to the slave server by running the following command (substituting your username and your master server IP address):
+6. (Local computer) Use SSH to connect to the replica server by running the following command (substituting your username and your replica server IP address):

-       ssh username@slave_server_ip_address
+       ssh username@replica_server_ip_address

-7. (Local computer) After a few moments, browse to the shared IP address, which connects you to the slave server, by using a web browser with the shared IP address in the address bar.
-The browser displays the slave server's instance name.
+7. (Local computer) After a few moments, browse to the shared IP address, which connects you to the replica server, by using a web browser with the shared IP address in the address bar.
+The browser displays the replica server's instance name.

-8. (Slave) Validate the eth0 interface configured with shared IP address on the slave server by running the following command:
+8. (Replica) Validate the eth0 interface configured with shared IP address on the replica server by running the following command:

         sudo ifconfig